phiychai/stratala/docs/2.authentication/roles-and-user-management.md

 2. Existing `'user'` roles remain as `'user'`
 3. Existing `'admin'` roles remain as `'admin'`
 4. New roles can be assigned via admin panel
-5. Directus users will be created on next role update to content role
+5. Payload users will be created on next role update to content role